Rules and Regulations 2020

-- balloting, give-aways, raffles or any form of contests or prizes are permitted.
+- Balloting, give-aways, raffles or any form of contests or prizes are not permitted.
 No collection of information from any of our patrons is allowed on-site.

 - Hours of Operation: Vendors must keep their Food Trucks open and staffed for the entire duration of the operating hours.
 Food Trucks operate rain or shine.
-Vendors must be in attendance and booths must remain open during the designated hours.
-The Vendors must be ready for business at the designated start time and close promptly at the designated close time.
+Vendors must be in attendance and Food Trucks must remain open during the designated hours.
+Vendors must be ready for business at the designated start time and close promptly at the designated close time.
 Hours of operation will be strictly enforced.
-Not complying with these hours of operation may cause closing and or cancellation of your Food Truck with no reimbursement.
+Not complying with these hours of operation may cause closing and/or cancellation of your with no reimbursement.

 Promotion and Signage